Cabernet-1922/CTF-writeup/2024/Firebird Training/HW_3-B/README.md

         else:
             print(f"current progress: {order+1}/{total}  ------  {password}")
 ```
-Then we can get the password printed, login to next stage.
+The list is very long, but the password we want only takes hundreds iteration.
+Get the password printed, login to next stage.
 ### Stage 2:
 From the page, we can see a fake flag `/flag{R0ck_y0u_1n_y0r3_h34rt_uwu!}` with prefix `/`, this usually implies file or directory.
 After several attempts, it is a `.php` file.
 ### Stage 3: